joeljacobm/rouletteapi/README.md

 ## API Methods

-JSON is used for all requests and responses
+* JSON is used for all requests and responses
+* Status code 200 is used for all successfull responses
+* Status codes 404 and 500 used for unsuccessful responses
 ### GET /room/variants

 * Get all the supported variant types